 Compare prices at 4 resellers Pros: Compact, dual flashlight/lantern, lightweight

 Cons: No feet or legs, short battery life, limited features

 Compare to Similar Products

 It took us a little while to get used to a lantern that is this small.
 However, we quickly learned that it is a mistake to underestimate its performance based on its size.
 We took it out on the trail to test it in our tents and tucked it in our pockets for some rustic, early fall cabin camping.

 This lantern scores well across the board.
-Though it isn't as bright as many other contenders, it outshines its other Black Diamond counterpart, the Moji.
+Though it isn't as bright as many other contenders, it outshines its counterpart, the Black Diamond Moji.

-Our testing also showed that this light chews through batteries, especially on lantern mode.
+On the downside, our testing showed that this light chews through batteries, especially on lantern mode.
 At 15 hours on low, we got modestly more burn time from the lantern than the advertised 12, but even so, considering the number of batteries it requires, and lack of alternative charging options, it isn't the most sustainable option of the lights we tested.